-Using dockerhub as an example, the user would have to set
+Using Docker Hub as an example, you would have to set

 the value of

-When the above arguments are set, Epinio doesn't deploy a registry on the cluster.
+With these arguments set, Epinio doesn't deploy a registry on the cluster.

 Advanced setup for a secure external registry

-When access to the external registry is secured via TLS it becomes necessary to make the relevant certificate known to both Epinio and the cluster (i.e. the kubelets).
+When access to the external registry is secured via TLS it's necessary to make the correct certificate known to both Epinio and the cluster (that is, the kubelets).

-The certificate is expected to be under the key
+The certificate needs to be under the key

 tls.crt of that secret

-Making the same information known to the cluster itself, i.e. the kubelets, differs between the various distributions of Kubernetes.
+Making the same information known to the cluster itself, that is, the kubelets, differs between distributions of Kubernetes.

 sudo cp CA.pem /etc/pki/trust/anchors/